Does anyone can indicate me some common courtesies and customs that should follow when visiting Indonesia?

 If you have to, on a rare occasion, ever use the left hand if the right hand is occupied, you have to do it extremely apologetically, left arm under right arm with a bow but even if you've left handed try not to use it normally.

 Bend slightly when meeting (or leaving) elderly people or someone in authority.
 Dress conservatively (& that applies to men too), as well as respecting local customs particularly in Muslim areas, it will protect you from mosquito bites and sunburn.
-During Ramadan, which is just over, try not to eat or drink infront of fasting people, mind you the locals found the sight of a row of 10 westerners eating ice cream on the sidewalk during Ramadan funny. about 5 years ago
+During Ramadan, which is just over, try not to eat or drink infront of fasting people, mind you the locals found the sight of a row of 10 westerners eating ice cream on the sidewalk during Ramadan funny. over 5 years ago

 Ah yes, totally agree with what Hilary has written above on common courtesies.
 Very insightful.